wacl-york/geos-chem-schedule/README.md

 This will call the job bob in the queue.
 It will be submitted to the run queue with a priority of 100.
 The jobs will only start out of hours.
 If the job starts in working hours it will resubmit itself with a command to wait until 1800.
 The job will be submitted at the end of the script.

+2015-04-01
+Updated the naming scheme of the log to month.geos.log

 2015-02-18
-Added options to submit arguments from the command line instead of the UI Added an option to only start jobs out of work hours (0800-1800 Monday - Friday)
+Added options to submit arguments from the command line instead of the UI Added an option to only start jobs out of work hours (0800-1800 Monday - Friday) Changed the naming scheme of the logs.

 2015-01-14
 Option to send the run script to the queue streight away.